Monisha-RK10/-Hybrid-Detection-and-Segmentation-of-TinyTraffic-Lights-with-YOLOv8-and-SAM/README.md

-#  Hybrid Detection and Segmentation of TinyTraffic Lights with YOLOv8 and SAM
+#  Hybrid Detection and Segmentation of Tiny Traffic Lights with YOLOv8 and SAM

 Small traffic light detection project using YOLOv8 for detection and SAM for segmentation.